-ACADEMIC BOOSTERS 2016-17 ACTIVITIES & ACCOMPLISHMENTS
+PTSA ACADEMIC BOOSTERS ACTIVITIES & ACCOMPLISHMENTS

-- Awards Night: Partnered with Athletic Boosters to host and provide refreshments and food for the reception before this event (fourth year). - Academic Boosters Website: Fantastic communication tool which has spurred increased communication about York academic successes, academically- oriented club successes and York individual student academic successes. - Career Day: Academic Boosters worked with York Counseling on the first annual Spring 2017 Career Day for Freshmen and Sophomores on April 5th.
+- Awards Night: Partnered with Athletic Boosters to host and provide refreshments and food for the reception before this event (fourth year). - Academic Boosters Website: Fantastic communication tool which has spurred increased communication about York academic successes, academically- oriented club successes and York individual student academic successes. - Career Day: Academic Boosters worked with York Counseling on the second annual Spring 2018 Career Day for Freshmen and Sophomores in April.
 Keynote speeches, activities and a career fair in the Commons were among the day's events. - Clarence D. East Award: Worked with the Athletic Director to reinstate this award in Spring 2015, to honor academic and athletic success in graduating seniors.
-Students were recognized for a third year in Spring 2017. - College Q&A: For the 4th year, hosted parent-to-parent roundtable discussions to share tips about approaching the college search, application and scholarship process.
-Over 100 parents attended, with "expert" volunteers staffing the tables. - Duke's Decision Day: In partnership with the York CCRC, helped host the seventh annual senior event.
-Academic Boosters provided parent volunteer support, distributed pens to seniors to mark the occasion, helped with thermometer of scholarships and helped seniors post-secondary decisions on a map. - Happy Fall Testing Day: For the second year, students were greeted on all-school testing day with treats and a smile to encourage students. - 8th Grade Activity Night: Hosted 6th year of York's Amazing Race which promoted the diversity of clubs at York, including academic clubs; offered a raffle of York Spirit wear to participants; handed out MMY Guide. - International Manufacturing Technology Show: 400 York Physics students, accompanied by York staff and PTSA and Academic Booster parent chaperones, attended the bi-annual IMTS at McCormick Place on September 17th to get a flavor of the application of physics in real life and in careers. - Graduation Recognition: Gold Honor cords were once again distributed to and worn by York's top academic graduates whose GPA placed in the top 5% of all graduates (5th year). - Honor Roll: The 2-tiered honor roll continues.
+Students were recognized for a fourth year in Spring 2018. - Life After York Q&A: For the 5th year, hosted parent-to-parent roundtable discussions to share tips about approaching the college search, application and scholarship process.
+Over 100 parents attended, with "expert" volunteers staffing the tables. - Duke's Decision Day: In partnership with the York CCRC, helped host the eighth annual senior event.
+PTSA Academic Boosters provided parent volunteer support, distributed pens to seniors to mark the occasion, helped with thermometer of scholarships and helped seniors pin their post-high school decisions on a map. - Happy Fall Testing Day: For the third year, students were greeted on all-school testing day with treats and an encouraging smile. - 8th Grade Activity Night: Hosted 7th year of York's Amazing Race which promoted the diversity of clubs at York, including academic clubs; offered a raffle of York Spirit wear to participants; handed out MMY Guide. - International Manufacturing Technology Show: 400 York Physics students, accompanied by York staff and PTSA and Academic Booster parent chaperones, attended the bi-annual IMTS at McCormick Place on September 17th, 2016 to get a flavor of the application of physics in real life and in careers. - Graduation Recognition: Gold Honor cords were distributed to and worn by York's top academic graduates whose GPA placed in the top 5% of all graduates (6th year). - Honor Roll: The 2-tiered honor roll continues.
 York sent notification emails to all parents acknowledging honor roll status.
-The honor roll was posted on the York website. - Making the Most of York (MMY) Parent Guide: Academic Boosters' signature guidebook.
-Updated for the new school year, distributed over 500 copies at Open House as well as at 8th grade activity night.
+The honor roll was posted on the York website. - Making the Most of York (MMY): Parent Guide: Academic Boosters' signature guidebook.
+Updated with new material for every school year, distributed over 500 copies at Open House as well as at 8th grade activity night.
 The guide is also posted online. - Programs: Hosted Administration, Department Chairs, and District Leadership for a variety of presentations and discussions throughout the year.
 Academic Boosters published summaries of each program in the PTSA newsletter which is emailed to each member family at York.
-Summaries were published in both English and Spanish.
+Summaries were published in both English and Spanish. - Lanyard Recognition Program: Introduced in the fall of 2018, this program focuses on recognizing academic growth and success during a semester, with a star that can be to be pinned onto a student's ID lanyard.